15 Phylogenomics

 What is your mean estimate of the clock rate (ucld mean)?

 ~7.10-6 substitution/site/year.
 Note, however, that this estimate is largely biased since we used a SNP alignment containing only variable positions.
-In order to get an unbiased estimate of the substitution rate, we should have used the full alignment or account for the number of constant sites by using a “filtered” alignment (see here).
-In general, this is good practice since not accounting for conserved positions in the alignment can sometimes affect the tree as well (although this should usually be minor, which is why we didn’t bother to do this here).
+In order to get an unbiased estimate of the substitution rate, we should have used the full alignment or account for the number of constant sites by using a “filtered” alignment (see here: https://www.beast2.org/2019/07/18/ascertainment-correction.html).
+In general, this is good practice since not accounting for conserved positions in the alignment can sometimes affect the tree topology as well (although this should usually be minor).

 Since we are working in a Bayesian framework, we do not obtain a single phylogenetic tree as with Maximum likelihood, but a large set of trees which should be representative of the posterior distribution.
-In contrast with mono-dimensional parameters, a tree distribution cannot be easily summarized with mean or median estimates.
+In contrast with mono-dimensional parameters, a tree distribution cannot be easily summarised with mean or median estimates.
 Instead, we need to use specific tree-summarizing techniques.
-One of the most popular is the maximum clade credibility (MCC) tree, which works as follow:
+One of the most popular is the maximum clade credibility (MCC) tree (Heled and Bouckaert 2013), which works as follows:

-1. For any node in any of the sampled trees, compute a posterior support: the proportion of trees in the sample which contain the node
+1. For any node in any of the sampled trees, compute a posterior support: the proportion of trees in the sample which contain the corresponding clade

 treeannotator -burnin 10 intermediateFiles/snpAlignment_without_outgroup.trees snpAlignment_without_outgroup.MCC.tree